GrantRynders/Github-Extension-Project/Readme.md

 # ITSC SUMMER 2024 - Extension Project

 An extension for Github issues that allows users to manage the amount of timer spent on a given issue through a built in timer.
 Timer data will be written to a unique log comment for the user, and recorded in a sqlite or postgres database on our node.js server.
+The data is visualized via chart.js and pug pages on the server.

 ```mermaid
 ---